 Continuous Integration and Delivery (CI/CD) is a modern software development approach that keeps your projects on track and your team in sync.
 It involves automatically merging code changes, running tests, and deploying applications.
 By integrating changes frequently, CI/CD helps catch bugs early, speeds up development, and ensures a smooth deployment process.
 It’s like having a reliable assistant that handles the nitty-gritty, so you can focus on creating great software.

 Moreover, it combines the work of multiple individuals into a cohesive product that is faster and more accurate.
 In software development and operations (DevOps), CI/CD streamlines software programming, testing, and deployment by providing teams with a single repository for collecting work and automation tools to continuously combine and test code to ensure that it works.

 The continuous integration/continuous delivery (CI/CD) process is a flexible DevOps workflow that focuses on frequent and dependable software delivery.
 Because the technique is iterative instead of linear progression, DevOps teams can write the code, integrate it, perform diagnostics, deliver releases, as well as deploy software updates collaboratively and then in real-time.

-The use of automated processes to help ensure code quality is a key feature of the CI/CD pipeline.
+The use of automated processes to help ensure code quality is a key feature of the CI/CD pipeline and this pipeline in continuous delivery refers to number of steps of the process.
 Unit testing is used as software updates progress through the pipeline to pinpoint dependencies and other concerns earlier, push revisions to various environments, and deliver applications to production systems.
 The potential to automate various stages of the CI/CD pipeline aids development teams in improving quality and working faster, as well as other DevOps metrics.